nicoleburke/nicoleburke.github.io/_pages/aiprojects.md

   <div class="card-detail">
     <div class="detail-row">
       <span class="detail-label">The Question</span>
-      <span class="detail-value">How can you make large collections of distributed media files actually usable for non-technical people — without asking them to manually download, organize, and manage dozens of individual files?</span>
+      <span class="detail-value">Can AI generate a working prototype of a customized playlist for our choir, so members do not need to manually dowland and orgainze indvidual files each week?</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">What I Did</span>
-      <span class="detail-value">Used Claude to generate app to make prototype for choir director.
+      <span class="detail-value">Used Claude to generate a R Shiny App to make prototype for my choir director.
 The entire project took ~30mins.
 The prototype allowed me to share a working model to receive feedback.</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">Impact & Metrics</span>